microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ### Deployment

+This scenario can be deployed in 2 different ways depending on your preference.

+1. Fully automated script.
+In this approach, a single script is run to create Azure Resources, configure the Azure Function App and create the search index.
+There is no manual configuration is required.
+This has the least number of prerequisites and can be run from Azure Cloud Shell.
+Once the automated script is run, the power app can be configured as the next step.

+To proceed with

+2. Semi automated script.
+In this approach, the steps are broken into 3 key steps with a few manual steps.
+- In the first step, provision Azure Resourcs using Azure Portal UI.
+- In the second step, the search-index is configure and execute to create the search index.
+- The search index can be also be created using Azure Portal UI.

 ### Prerequisites

 * [PostMan Client Installed](https://www.postman.com/downloads/) for testing Azure Functions.
 Azure portal can also be used to test Azure Functions.